oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    If the source database is deployed using Oracle Grid Infrastructure and the database is not registered using SRVCTL, then you must register the database before the migration.

-   This is not applicable for the Source Database provisioned in this lab since it is not using Grid Infrastructure.
+   This is not applicable for the source database provisioned in this lab since it is not using Grid Infrastructure.

 **10. RMAN backup strategy.**